 Fluctuating lake levels

-Thousands of large and small lakes dot the Florida landscape, adding to the state’s unique environment.
-Florida’s lakes add to the quality of life for the state’s residents and visitors, offering an abundance of opportunities for fishing, boating, wildlife viewing, swimming and other recreational activities.
-Lakes also provide habitat critical to the survival of alligators, turtles, fish and birds such as hawks, eagles, ducks and herons.
+Thousands of lakes dot the Florida landscape, adding to the state’s unique environment.
+Florida’s lakes add to the quality of life for the state’s residents and visitors and provide habitat critical to the survival of wildlife such as alligators, turtles, fish and birds.
 The natural beauty and recreational opportunities provided by Florida’s lakes contribute significantly to the state and local economies.

 While the St. Johns River Water Management District has some control over lake levels in lakes such as the Harris Chain of Lakes in Lake County and Lake Washington in Brevard County through the operation of dams or other water control structures, water level fluctuations in most lakes are predominantly driven by rainfall.
 In lakes without water control structures, such as is the case with most of Florida’s lakes, little can be done to artificially raise or lower water levels.